 Note: This course is also accredited by Boston University School of Medicine Continuing Medical Education/Continuing Nursing Education to provide 4 CNE and CME credit hours.
 It can also be taken as part of our Behavioral Health in Aging Certificate which provides 19 CNE and CME credit hours.

-*You may register for this course individually or as part of a certificate program.
+*You may register for this course individually or as part of our Behavioral Health Certificate.

-“This course was very applicable to my work and I learned a great deal about the different stages and how to cope with the different stages the client is in.”
+“This course was very applicable to my work — I learned a great deal about the different stages and how to cope with the different stages the client is in.”